-B. Collaborative School Plans
+C. Collaborative School Plans

 - 1. CCEA and CCSD will provide joint communication to ARs and administrators regarding the requirements of the collaborative school plans each school year; - 2.
 Collaborative school plans will be jointly created by the Administrator(s) and AR(s) to include a meeting schedule for their individual sites; a schedule to indicate how sites account for the 50/50 split plus four hours of teacher-directed planning time during non-contact days; and a preliminary meeting schedule for the additional time on Early Release days. - 3.
-The collaborative school plans will be signed by both parties, and both parties must receive a copy; and - 4.
-ARs and administrators may mutually agree to adjust meeting schedules throughout the school year as needed. - C. Provisions for Elementary Planning Time - 1.
-Teachers will have flexibility to determine when and where on campus their PLCs meet; and - 2.
-School committees are to be consolidated and refined, making clear that participation on these committees is voluntary (i.e. safety team, social committee, etc.)
+The initial collaborative school plans for the upcoming school year will be created and signed by both parties by the end of workweek, and both parties must receive a copy; and - 4.
+The administrator(s) and AR(s) will meet at least once per trimester to determine the effectiveness of these plans and collaboratively make changes as needed.

+D. Provisions for Elementary Planning Time

+- 1. Teachers will have flexibility to determine when and where on campus their PLCs meet; and - 2.
+School committees are to be consolidated and refined, making clear that participation on these committees should be voluntary (i.e. safety team, social committee, etc.)

-D. Additional Provisions:
+E. Additional Provisions: